mosip/documentation/docs/privacy-and-security.md

 * Minimal data with selective disclosure on a need-to-know basis.
 * Sensitive data protected (not stored or logged in clear form).
-* Consent support – user decides who can receive what credentials.
+* Consent support – the user decides who can receive what credentials & what attributes.
-* No biometrics based search on database (only with ID).
+* No search on the database (You can find a record only if you know the ID).
+* Clear segregation of Biometric & Demographic data.
 * De-centralised ID usage and data (cannot profile based on usage).
 * Virtual ID and Tokens to prevent profiling across transactions.
+* Supports Wallet based decentralized ID issuance and usage.
 * Face data is not sent to ABIS for deduplication.